-DeeDive (short for “Data Dive”) is an automatic data exploration tool designed for hypothesis-generation and/or discovering phenomena/patterns you might have missed during previous exploration.
+DeeDive (short for “Data Dive”) is an automatic data exploration tool designed for hypothesis-generation and/or discovering phenomena/patterns you might have missed during previous exploratory analyses.
 To use, enter your email address and upload your data file – can be .csv, .sav (SPSS), .xls (Excel), .xlsx (Excel), .dta (Stata), .sas7bdat (SAS), or several others – with variable names in the first row and IDs in the first column.
 Data can be any mix of types (strings, numbers, dates, etc.), and missing values are handled in various ways, depending on the analysis.
 If data are longitudinal, they must be in wide format.
-Simply upload the data file, enter your email, and DeeDive will email you a .pdf of results, usually within an hour (but can take up to several days for very large data sets).
-That’s about all you need to know to use DeeDive, but see below for some pointers.
+Simply upload the data file, enter your email, and DeeDive will email you a .pdf of results, usually within 15 minutes (but can take several days for very large data sets).
+That’s about all you need to know to use DeeDive – just upload and the algorithm will do the rest – but see below for some pointers.

-- Minimum Data Required: DeeDive needs at least 8 variables (columns), and can handle as many as ~9,000.
-There is no minimum N (rows), but at least 10 is recommended.
+- Minimum Data Required: DeeDive needs at least 2 variables (columns) and can handle as many as ~9,000.
+However, note that because DeeDive is meant for medium- to large-scale data exploration, it will append columns of random data to your data set if there are fewer than 10 columns.
+The minimum N (rows) is 3, but at least 10 is recommended.
 Note that DeeDive automatically removes any variables with >50% missing data.

 - Dates: DeeDive can handle most date formats out there (mm-dd-YY, mm-dd-YYYY, dd/mm/YYYY, etc.), but if you want to be 100% sure your dates are read properly, put them in “YYYY-mm-dd” or “YYYY/mm/dd” format.